 Furthermore, applications are often judged on a stand-alone basis, but the landscape as a whole is more important, considering dependencies between applications and with the business processes they support, and the complexity, risks and business value of application landscape as a whole.
 Simply replacing or switching off an application in isolation is usually not an option.

-Knowing the business value of applications and how they support the business, its processes and capabilities is essential.
-But how do you determine this in an objective way (i.e. not just by asking users)?
+It is essential to know the business value of applications and how they support the business, its processes and capabilities.
+But how do you objectively determine this (i.e. not just by asking users)?
 To this end, you need to use enterprise architecture models across all architecture domains to show traceability to business processes, business capabilities, products/services, and business goals and strategy.
 This also includes showing use cases, value chains and workflows and how they are supported by the applications, their functionalities, and data objects, e.g. for a product or a customer.
 This helps in assessing applications in context instead of stand-alone and this may also improve the value of applications by uncovering new potential uses.

 Moreover, different categories of applications are judged on different aspects.
 Innovative front-end applications need to meet different criteria than stable systems of record.
 Appropriate portfolios should be defined for such categories.
 You want to ensure a balanced distribution of investments, both within and across portfolios, and both for your assets and your projects and programs.
 It is important to choose criteria based on business objectives.